 Grief Support

-• I have 24 years of post graduate experience working with individuals and families in a variety of settings.
-This includes work as a medical social worker, grief counselor, healthcare administrator, trainer and therapist.
+• I bring over 25 years of post‑graduate experience working with individuals and families across a wide range of settings.
+My professional background includes work as a psychotherapist, medical social worker, grief counselor, and healthcare administrator.
+This breadth of experience allows me to offer thoughtful, integrative care that is grounded in both clinical expertise and real‑world understanding of complex systems.

 Specialized Expertise

-Supporting people grieving a wide range of losses with special expertise in child death, perinatal death, spousal death, infidelity and divorce.
+• Supporting individuals and families grieving a wide range of losses, with particular focus on child death, perinatal loss, spousal death, infidelity, and divorce

-I live in Seattle with my black lab, Shanny B. I worked for over a decade with a therapy dog and have volunteered in raising future service dogs.
-My greatest teachers have been children who I supported who were living into their death and children grieving the death of an important person in their life.
+I live in Seattle with my black lab, Shanny B, and my boxer–Great Dane mix, Boon.
+I previously worked for over a decade alongside a therapy dog and have volunteered in raising future service dogs.
+Some of my greatest teachers have been the children I supported at the end of life and those who were grieving the death of someone deeply important to them.
+Their courage and honesty continue to shape both my clinical work and my understanding of what it means to accompany others through profound loss.

 • Once an appointment hour is selected, that session time is yours while in treatment together.
 I will make every best effort to reschedule a missed appointment that week if available.
 I require a one week cancellation notice in order to avoid paying for a missed session.